Marzogh/SPIMemory/docs/api/functions/libver.md

 Passing null/invalid pointers leads to undefined behavior in C++ pointer semantics.
 Always pass addresses of `uint8_t` variables.

+## Common Mistakes

+- Passing invalid/null pointers for version outputs.
+- Printing version once at boot and forgetting to include it in bug reports.
+- Assuming runtime version is identical across all build environments.

 ## Example

 ```cpp